 If you’ve been sewing for long, you’ve probably noticed that serious sewists don’t like raw edges showing!
 I’m going to show you how to add a lining to a tote bag to cover up those unfinished edges and add some color.
+These methods can be used for store-bought or promotional tote bags, or you can adapt the 2 lining methods to fit other basic bags you are sewing.

 Though some of the upgrades I’m planning can be done without lining the bag, I do recommend adding a lining at the end of each bag makeover to cover the raw edges and interior stitching.
 Almost all bag patterns have a lining, so it’s a good skill to practice if you plan to make more bags, purses, and pouches.
 Later on, I’ll show you how to add various interior pockets to the lining before you attach it to the bag.

 There are basically 2 methods for sewing a lining to your bag.
 The first method is to sew the lining, leaving a few inches open in the bottom.
 Then you attach the lining with the bag inside out and turn it to the right side through the hole in the lining.
-The second method is to sew the lining completely, and attach the lining right side out by topstitching.
+The second method is to sew the lining completely and attach the lining right side out by topstitching.

 If that’s confusing…don’t worry!
 Just work through the photos step-by-step and you’ll see what I mean.